0x416c616e/2d_game_redo/README.md

-# 2d_game_redo
+# 2D Game Redo

-2D game written in Java/OpenJFX
+2D game written in Java/OpenJFX.
+Intended for Windows.

-# Requirements
+## Requirements

 You need to have Java 15 installed in order to run this game.
 This game is intended for Windows.
 The game has a fixed resolution of 1280x800.

-# How to run it
+## How to run it

 Double click on run.vbs in order to run the game

-# About
+## About

 This is a 2D RPG.
 It's not finished yet.

+The map is 1280x800, with 80x80 pixel tiles.
+It has a tile-based movement system.
+That means it's 16x10 tiles on the screen.

-# Creating JAR when working on this project
+### Creating JAR when working on this project

 See my repo about the JavaFX 15 template for more info.